 Is Your Name Not on the Translation List?

-Here are some names that I frequently get asked questions about.
+Here are some names that I have been asked to translate.
 These are not technically translatable into Irish, but sometimes you can create modern versions of names.
 Sometimes it's just impossible to find a name that matches.
 Foreign names got translated into Irish when they were brought to Ireland by foreigners, namely, Vikings, Norman and English settlers, and Missionaries.
 Many translatable names are biblical, such as John, James, etc. Others were just extremely common among settlers, or were the names of Kings or other important figures.
 That is why not all names work in Gaelic.
 Names that were coined since the Middle Ages generally do not translate into Irish Gaelic.

 Alfie